Code-the-Dream-School/pythonsql/lessons/Lesson-3-SQLAlchemy.md

 for some reason.
 The transaction boundaries ensure that either both operations succeed or both fail.

 The session provides boundaries for the transaction.
+When a session is created, a transaction is automatically begun at the time of the first database access within the session.
+If a commit succeeds, the next database access within the session starts a new transaction.
+If writes have occurred but have not been comitted, they are rolled back when the session is closed, but a better approach is to rollback explicitly before closing the session.

-When the session is closed, any uncommitted changes are then committed.
-In SQLAlchemy, data objects within the session acts as proxies for data in the database, representing its current .
-(In some few cases this representation might be stale.)
+In SQLAlchemy, data objects within the session acts as proxies for data in the database, representing its current state.
 Once you have completed the group of related operations, you should close the session, and then you would create a new session for subsequent work.
+The data objects within the session can in some cases be stale.
+For example, they are retrieved, and then there is a rollback that releases any locks, and then some other process writes to the corresponding record.
+In this case, one can do a `session.refresh()` of the object, which retrieves it from the database, and which may also lock it, depending on the isolation level.

 Be conscious of the fact that operations, particularly write operations, may fail.
 So, such operations should occur in a try block, with appropriate